xuset/idb-kv-store/README.md

 ### `store.on('error', function (err) {})`

 Emitted if any unhandled error occures.

-If an error occures in a function that was passed a callback, the error will be propagated through the callback instead of this event.
-If there is no callback to handle the error, then this event is emitted.
+## Supported Browsers

+idb-kv-store supports all browsers that have implemented the IndexedDB api.
+However, the mutation events, add/set/remove, are only available in browsers that have implemented the BroadcastChannel api.
+Attempting to listen on a add/set/remove event in a browser that does not support the BroadcastChannel api will cause an error to be emitted. `IdbKvStore.BROADCAST_SUPPORT` will indicate if the browser supports this api.

+The list of browsers that support BroadcastChannels can be found on [caniuse.com](http://caniuse.com/#search=broadcastchannel)

 ## License